 Admission Procedures for Continuing Education

-Ministers seeking units for Continuing Education should contact SVMC and register to audit the course (half cost) for CEUs.
+Ministers seeking units for Continuing Education should contact SVMC and register to audit the course (one-third cost) for CEUs.

 Graduate Level Admission Procedures